 - Stable baffle construction.

-To conclude this Exped DownMat UL Winter Sleeping Pad review, what you have here is a new sleeping tool from a very reliable brand which is on the forefront in this industry.
+To conclude this Exped DownMat UL Winter Sleeping Pad review, what you have here is a new sleeping tool from a very reliable brand that is on the forefront in this industry.
 They have applied their all tested technology in this new pad.
 It is expensive but it is worth the investment if you can afford it.
-This is an ultra lightweight and highly compressible tool ideal for backpackers and for ounce-counting outdoor adventurers, and I can fully recommend it.
+This is an ultra-lightweight and highly compressible tool ideal for backpackers and for ounce-counting outdoor adventurers, and I can fully recommend it.

 Note that many great sleeping pads are presented in my separate page, so please have a look here.
 One quite similar is this Exped SynMat UL Sleeping Pad.
 But if you want something completely different for camping only, check their incredible Exped MegaMat Outfitter 10 LXW sleeping pad which is 10 inches thick.